DuckBoss/ExPaStack/README.md

 # ExPaStack
-Extract, Pack, and Stack your 3D Model .obj files into JSON.
+Extract, Pack, and Stack!
+Extract 3d obj mesh names into a JSON format with unique ids.

 ## WIP - This repository is not ready for usage.